harsaharsa/appgyver-js-api/compass/methods/startTracking.md

 By default, the device orientation is not tracked.
 The compass must be switched on by this method.
 Compass tracking is also view-specific, so this method only affects compass event listeners in the current view.

-If this method is called while the compass tracking is active, it does nothing.
+If this method is called while compass tracking is active, it does nothing.

 ## Quick example: